 Our approach is based on three main principles: experiential learning, outdoor education, and process-based methodology.

 I do and I understand.

-This quote well represents the core of experiential learning, which is a process through which people develop knowledge, skills and values directly from personal experiences, through the analysis of, and reflection on, the activities they are involved in.
+This quote well represents the core of experiential learning, which is a process through which people develop knowledge, skills, and values directly from personal experiences, through the analysis of, and reflection on, the activities they are involved in.
 Experiential learning is, quite simply, learning by doing.
 It requires personal involvement and offers tailor-made learning processes.

 Outdoor education can be defined as experiential learning in an outdoor context.
 The term 'outdoor education', however, is broadly used to refer to a range of organized activities that take place in a variety of ways in predominantly outdoor environments.

 Why did we choose outdoor activities?
-Based on our experience activities organized in an out-of-the-door context are simple, easy to access and effective, regardless of the social competences or background of the target group.
-These can be short games, walking, biking or any other activities which create a learning frame.
+Based on our experience activities organized in an out-of-the-door context are simple, easy to access, and effective, regardless of the social competencies or background of the target group.
+These can be short games, walking, biking, or any other activities which create a learning frame.
 By choosing this method, we change the context and create a setting that stimulates learning and progress, especially for those who experience difficulties when it comes to fitting into the formal educational system.
 Through outdoor games and activities, we aim to create a non-formal playground for the target group in order to make learning accessible for the involved individuals.